 Prajna Yoga has many different influences via a variety of lineages.
 Our teaching is a direct expression of the many devoted masters and practitioners who precede us on this path.
 Like a bead on a mala, our work is linked to a long history of meditative practices.
 Thus we are part of a living, breathing dynamic tradition.
 We celebrate the traditions that have inspired us and given use the opportunity to express the magical alchemy of the meditative arts.

-Tias began studying Iyengar Yoga in the early 1980s as a result of his mother’s influence who began practicing Iyengar Yoga in 1978 under the guidance of Silva Mehta (who wrote the Iyengar Way) in London, England.
+Tias began studying Iyengar Yoga in the early 1980s after his mother began practicing Iyengar Yoga in 1978 under the guidance of Silva Mehta (who wrote The Iyengar Way) in London, England.
 A comprehensive and intricate system of practice, Iyengar Yoga provides critical detail on internal alignment.
 Tias and Surya continue to reap the benefits of Iyengar’s work.
-They share and study regularly with many teachers who are in the Iyengar system or who have been influenced by work of BKS Iyengar and his family.
+They share and study regularly with many teachers who are in the Iyengar system or who have been influenced by the work of BKS Iyengar and his family.
 At Prajna Yoga, we always recommend students to study and learn from the profound work of Iyengar.

-Tias’s Zen influence is from the Chinese traditions of Chan Buddhism, which later evolved into the Zen teachings from Japan.
-He has studied with a number of brilliant Zen teachers.
-Currently, Tias is a student of Roshi Henry Shukman, at the Mountain Cloud Zen Center.
-Over the past twenty years he has also been a student of Roshi Joan Halifax and Roshi Joan Sutherland.
-Tias’s Zen training includes in-depth koan study—sayings and poems that help to clarify the non-dual view of Zen practice.
+Tias’ Zen influence is from the Chinese traditions of Chan Buddhism, which later evolved into the Zen teachings of Japan.
+Tias has studied with a number of brilliant Zen teachers including Roshi Henry Shukman, at the Mountain Cloud Zen Center.
+Staring in the mid nineties, Tias was a student of Roshi Joan Halifax and later Roshi Joan Sutherland.
+Tias’ Zen training includes in-depth koan study—working with sayings and poems that help clarify the spontaneity and clarity of “Big Mind.”